Alluxio/alluxio/docs/en/operation/Journal.md

 * Table of Contents
 {:toc}

-Alluxio is fault-tolerant: force-killing the system will not lose data.
+Alluxio is fault-tolerant: force-killing the system will not lose metadata.
 To achieve this, the master writes edit logs of all metadata changes.
 On startup, a recovering master will read the edit logs to restore itself back to its previous state.
 We use the term "journal" to refer to the system of edit logs used to support fault-tolerance.